STORM-IRIT/Radium-Engine/doc/basics/compilation.md

 // [addExternalFolder] Skip updating IO::external (disable for rebuild) RADIUM_SKIP_IO_EXTERNAL:BOOL=ON
 --
-// Touche version file each time the project is compiled RADIUM_UPDATE_VERSION:BOOL=ON
+// Update version file each time the project is compiled (update compilation time in version.cpp) RADIUM_UPDATE_VERSION:BOOL=ON
 ~~~